xvik/gradle-quality-plugin/src/doc/docs/tool/cpd.md

 18│        public void differentMethod1() {
 ```

-Shows all files with duplicate and source sample from the first file.
+Shows all files with duplicate parts and source sample from the first file.

 !!! note
     Order of files may vary on different environments and so you may see sources from different files